FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/docs/README.md

 * **Postconditions**: He can decide whatever he wants to manage and take care of.
 * **Normal Flow**:
   1. The Moderator logs in to his account.
-  2. The Moderator presses the manage button.
+  2. The Moderator creates a conference.
-  3. The Moderator chooses what he wants to manage on the app by clicking on it.
+  3. The Moderator presses the manage button.

+      3.1.
+The Moderator closes Brainstorm and Manages the suggested ideas for future voting

+      3.2.
+The Moderator closes Voting and Manages the Schedule.

+      3.3.
+The Moderator manages the Users of the app.

 ### User stories